The Danger of Unchecked Thinking in Sobriety

 While normal people might be able to independently brainstorm solutions to their problems, for those of us battling alcoholism, this approach can often lead to more significant issues.
 The AA’s Big Book considers alcoholism as a disease centered in the mind, often labeled in meetings as a “disease of perception.”

 Left alone and fueled by fear and intense self-centeredness, an AA member can conjure up radical and impractical solutions to simple problems.
 Even worse, the original problem might be seriously misdiagnosed.

 A bad day at work?
 Quit the job!
 Spouse had a rough day?
 Time for a divorce!
 Nothing planned for a Friday night?
 Consider relocating to another city!

 The list of extreme solutions an AA member can develop independently is endless.

-The consensus is any major idea, like the ones mentioned above, should be explored openly and honestly with a sponsor before taking action.
-Actions have consequences and a sponsor can lend a steady hand to see slightly beyond the horizon.
+The general agreement in AA circles is that any major decision, like the examples above, should be thoroughly discussed with a sponsor before taking any action.
+Actions carry consequences, and a sponsor’s guidance can help see beyond the immediate horizon, offering a more balanced perspective.